hanabi/hanabi.github.io/README.md

 * If the player who performed the clue was in *Bluff Position*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
 (However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)
 * If the player who performed the clue was not in *Bluff Position*, then the blind-playing person is expected to keep playing until they find the intended card.
 This is similar to how a *Layered Finesse* works, but it is inverted such that they play cards from oldest to newest.

+## Non-Formalized Proposals

+These are moves that are proposed by certain members of the group.
+However, they have not yet reached a consensus that they are good enough to play with by default.

 ### The Dump Truck

 * When someone blind plays their chop, it is normally either a *Scream Blind-Play* or a *Stop Blind Play*.
 In other words, there was an emergency.